How to apply

 The normal route to graduate study in Chemistry at Oxford is to apply for admission as a Probationer Research Student (PRS) with the intention of completing research over (usually) a 3-4 year period leading to the degree of DPhil; occasionally a shorter period of study may be appropriate and students may then submit for the degree of MSc by research.

-Applicants should apply online, it is recommended that you read the notes of guidance before applying, as found here.
+Applicants should apply online, it is recommended that you read the Application Guide before applying, as found here.

 Applicants are strongly recommended first to make contact with potential research supervisor(s) before submitting a formal application.
 As well as describing possible research projects, the potential supervisor will be able to offer advice on completing the application form and may help with identifying possible sources of grants or scholarships.